Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables script that list all local variables and environment variables and functions 6-create_local_variables script that create a local variable BEST with a value School 7-create_global_variable script that writes a new global variable BEST with value School
+5-local_variables script that list all local variables and environment variables and functions 6-create_local_variables script that create a local variable BEST with a value School 7-create_global_variable script that writes a new global variable BEST with value School 8-true_knowledge script that print the result ofsum of 128 and TRUEKNOWLEDGE